 When undertaking any kind of home remodeling project, it is almost impossible to avoid dealing with matters of drywall, studs, and framing.
-It might be in relation to major remodels such as removing a wall or building an addition.
-But it can even pertain to minor fixes like installing a towel rack in the bathroom or hanging a picture.
+It might be in relation to major remodels, such as removing a wall or building an addition.
+But it can even pertain to minor fixes, such as installing a towel rack in the bathroom or hanging a picture.
 Knowing what is behind that drywall and a few basic stud and framing measurements will help your project go easier and look better.

 What Is Behind Drywall?